-- Certifications – Look for dealers that are members of the Custom Electronic Design and Installation Association, or CEDIA.
-CEDIA has a strong code of ethics and helps installers stay up to date with the latest technology certifications.
+Look for dealers that are members of CEDIA, which has a strong code of ethics and helps installers stay up to date with the latest technology certifications.
 Also, look for a dealer that's trained to work with the smart home products you want.

 Whether you use your system as a universal remote or have automatic tasks that run in the background, you can expect to interact with it every day.
 Idle systems are a great way to underutilize your investment – make them work for you.
 Here are a couple things every home automation system owner should know.

 Take time to study the manual, mobile app and other tools you have access to.
 Look at all the components that make up your system and see how the mobile app controls them.
 By familiarizing yourself with the app, you can find lights, create presets and know where in the menu everything is.
 In most systems, you can set up schedules to control devices such as your thermostat and exterior lights.